jacobrosenfeld/etearsheet-uploader/README.md

 - **Automatic file naming**: Files are named with publication_YYYY-MM-DD_originalname.ext format
 - **Admin configuration panel** - Manage clients, campaigns, and publications through web UI
 - **Inline editing** - Add/remove items directly in the admin panel without browser popups
+- **Visibility controls** - Show/hide clients, campaigns, and publications from the upload portal with eye icons
+- **Instant saving** - All admin changes save automatically - no manual save button needed
 - **Alphabetical sorting** - All lists and dropdowns are sorted alphabetically for easy navigation
 - **Role-based access** - Admin users can configure settings, regular users can only upload